Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/knn_anomaly_detection.md

 ```
 @@@

-Inputs of this model are the inputs of the **target** monitored model plus the outputs of the that model.
+Inputs of this model are the inputs of the **target** monitored model plus the outputs of that model.
 As an output for the monitoring model itself we will use the `value` field.

 Pay attention to the model's payload.
-It has the `src` folder that we've just created, `requirements.txt` with all dependencies and a `monitoring_model.joblib` file, e.g. our newly trained serialized KNN model.
+It has the `src` folder that we have just created, `requirements.txt` with all dependencies and a `monitoring_model.joblib` file, e.g. our newly trained serialized KNN model.

 `requirements.txt` looks like this: